Arts, Culture and Heritage

 Download a copy of the Befriender’s Arts Toolkit, developed by the National Arts Council with artists/art practitioners.
 This resource provides befriender volunteers with simple arts-based activity ideas that can be used to enhance their befriending journey.

-Target Audience: Public and Community Care Organisations
+For: Public and Community Care Organisations

-Minimum Mobility Status: Seniors who are wheelchair-bound (i.e. not able to walk/minimal walking)
+Minimum Mobility Status: Seniors who are wheelchair-bound (ie not able to walk/ minimal walking)

 Language: English/Chinese/Malay/Tamil